 - 1. The commissioner shall consult with representatives of county and city weed boards and develop a formula for the distribution to eligible county weed boards and eligible city weed boards of all moneys appropriated by the state for the landowner assistance program. - 2. a.
-The formula must require that county officials budget, from county sources, an amount equal to the revenue that could be raised by a levy of at least three mills for noxious weed control; provided, however, that this amount does not apply to property that lies within the boundaries of a city having a noxious weed control program under this chapter. - b.
+The formula must require that county officials budget, from revenues derived from county sources, an amount equal to the revenue that could be raised by a levy of at least three mills for noxious weed control against taxable property in the county which does not lie within the boundaries of a city having a noxious weed control program under this chapter.. - b.
 The formula must require that city officials budget, from city sources, an amount equal to the revenue that could be raised by a levy of at least three mills for noxious weed control. - 3. a.
-The formula must require that the landowner contribute an amount equal to at least twenty percent of the cost to be expended on behalf of the landowner.
+The formula must require that the landowner contribute an amount equal to at least twenty percent of the cost to be expended on behalf of the landowner. - b.

-b.
 The nature and type of the landowner's contribution must be determined by the weed board having jurisdiction over the area in which the landowner's property is located.